 At this stage, we divide the app into two parts: front-end and back-end.

-Back-end development involves building the framework that supports all the functionalities of the app – it can be tricky sometimes as things get complicated pretty fast.
+Back-end development involves building the framework that supports all the functionalities of the App – this can involve connecting to other frameworks through API’s and often requires an understanding of how the third-party frameworks.

 Testing and Quality Assurance